-Accessibility Resources Step by Step Guide (for students)
+Accessibility Resources Step by Step Guide

-Step 1 - Students should meet with an Accessibility Resources Counselor(s) (opens in new window) disabilityservices@forsythtech.edu or (336) 734-7378 or (336) 734-7155.

-Step 2 - Students are to self-disclose their disability to Accessibility Resources.
+- Step 1 Students should schedule an appointment with Accessibility Resources Counselor(s) (opens in new window) disabilityservices@forsythtech.edu or (336) 734-7378 or (336) 734-7155. - Step 2 Students are to self-disclose their disability to the Accessibility Resources Office.
 Early self-disclosure will allow the Accessibility Resources Counselor(s) to set up accommodations.
 Some accommodations may take 6-8 weeks before services can start.
-Please plan accordingly.

-Step 3 - The student should turn in the appropriate documentation of their disability as well as complete a Consent of Release.

-Step 4 - Once the student has submitted the required documentation and consent of release, the Accessibility Resources Counselors will contact the student to schedule an Interactive Process Meeting.

-Step 5 - A decision letter will be emailed to the student's Forsyth Tech email account.
+Please plan accordingly. - Step 3 The student should turn in the appropriate documentation of their disability as well as complete a consent of release. - Step 4 Once the student has submitted the required documentation and consent of release, the Accessibility Resources Counselors will contact the student to schedule an Interactive Process Meeting. - Step 5 A decision letter will be emailed to the student's Forsyth Tech email account.
 Students will receive their accommodation form through their Forsyth Tech email account on the first week of August for fall semester accommodations, the first week of December for spring semester accommodations and the first week of May for summer session accommodations if they are registered for courses at that time.
 After the student receives their accommodation letter, if they have concerns or questions about the accommodations, they need to schedule an appointment with Accessibility Resources.